sharmisnair/DuplicateFileFinder/README.md

   * If this program needs to support new file formats, say .tar then a new class should be created, say TarFilesProcessor, that will extend from _FilesProcessor_
 * **FilesProcessorFactory** class helps create concrete _FileProcessor_ objects based on input file (i.e, if the input is a ".zip" file, it would initialize
 **ZipFilesProcessor**).
 This was designed this way to keep it easily extensible for other file extensions later on and the **DuplicateFileFinder** class does not need to be aware of specific file type classes.
-* **Checksum** class helps calculate hash checksum of given bytes.
+* **Checksum** class helps calculate hash checksum of given data in bytes using given algorithm (like SHA-256 for example which is used in the program).
-  * For different files with same contents, the checksum will be the same for the file contents.
-This is used to help identify duplicate file contents.
+  * For different files with same contents, the checksum will be the same.
+This is used to help identify duplicate file contents irrespective of file names or extensions being different.
+This technique helps identifies duplicates of files regardless of the file type (ie. photos or text files etc).
-  * _FilesProcessor_ class takes in a **Checksum** object as input to calculate the checksum value during processing of each file entry and stores it in _hashedFileMap_ hashmap.
+  * _FilesProcessor_ class takes in a **Checksum** object as input to calculate the checksum value during processing of each file entry and stores it in _hashedFileMap_ hashmap (which maps a given checksum to the list of all files with the same checksum).
 * **DuplicateFileFinder** class is the entry point and core program that takes in the source file path as input and identifies duplicate files
   * Initialises SHA-256 _Checksum_ object and creates a new **FilesProcessor** object based on input file type (using **FilesProcessorFactory**)
   * Filters the hashmap from _FilesProcessor_ to filter and display duplicate files (if there is more than one file for a given checksum, they are duplicates).
+* Handling large files at scale:
+  * The given files are extracted on the go but not written to disk as write is an expensive operation and can be avoided by doing controlled in-memory operations.
+  * Each file is not fully loaded into the memory as file may be too large above system's in-memory constraints - therefore only upto 4KB block of file is loaded at a time and checksum of the entire file contents is calculated on the go.
+  * _hashedFileMap_ stored in _FilesProcessor_ stores only the checksum and the list of all replicate files matching the checksum (regardless of number of files).